 Its share price has had a bumpy ride since going public in late 2021.
 After IPOing at a $15bn valuation in October, the shares have fallen quite far from their highs.

-Net sales grew by 57.6% to $186.2m in the firm’s first quarter, with US growth leading the charge.
+Net sales grew by 57.6% to $186.2m in the firm’s first quarter of 2022, with US growth leading the charge.
 But most of its revenue comes from professional salons which use its products as opposed to direct-to-consumer (DTC) retail.
 So the comparable period in 2021 would have struggled due to lockdowns and salons having to shut their doors.

 Olaplex has some pretty noteworthy gross margins, earning 79.1% in profit from every dollar in sales.
 It’s also a profitable business, reporting a net income of $62m, an increase of 36.1%.